 Yes, all the tools at RPTools are completely free and will remain so.

 Q: This seems like it’s still a work in progress.
 Is MapTool stable enough to use?

 Most definitely you can use it now.
 It is constantly being improved, but you don’t have to constantly upgrade, and if you do all the remaining 1.3 builds will be fully compatible with whatever you create now.

 Q: There are so many versions!
 Which do I use?

-The short answer is: "which ever one you want".
+The short answer is: “which ever one you want”.
 One of the nice things about MapTool is that all past builds are available.
-The latest 1.3 builds are really not any less stable than the last "officially" stable version (the final 1.2 build).
+The latest 1.3 builds are really not any less stable than the last “officially” stable version.
 Until the development team wraps up work on 1.3 and moves to 1.4, the best thing to do is to run the most recent version of 1.3, with the caveat that you may wish to double-check on the forum to make sure it is stable (as occasionally a bug creeps in that causes problems).
-You'll be sure to get a very quick response.
+You’re sure to get a very quick response.